Charred Vegetable Medley

 • 1 medium zucchini, cut lengthwise then sliced

-• 1 medium onion, sliced in 8 sections
+• 1 medium onion, sliced into 8 sections

 • 1 cup carrots, chunked